sign in

 Sentence Possible translation

-Cats are liked. lo mlatu ku se nelci (= nelci lo mlatu ku)
+Cats are liked. lo mlatu cu se nelci (= nelci lo mlatu)

 Practice